jkline1/work-macros/README.md

 # work-macros

-When this is complete it will contain a few simple macros I wrote for work.
+This contains a few simple macros I wrote for work, with a combination of recorded and manually edited code.